AnestisAsl/Aether-react-3d/README.md

 # Actions and Usage<br>
 Find a photo that you think its suitable for a galaxy.
-Name it 'galaxy'.jpg and drop it at the styles folder.
+Name it 'galaxy'.jpg and drop it at the styles folder.<br>
-You must also find some photos for planet textures and put them into public/textures folder.<br>
+Create a folder and name it textures in the public directory<br>.
-This folder is now empty.
+You must also find some photos for planet textures and put them into public/textures folder ,you just created.<br>